cancech/tendril/README.md

 }
 ```

+The name of the `enum` is irrelevant, as it is not used as part of the generation process.

 ## Creating an Application
 The ability to pass Beans is crucial, however in of itself is insufficient for the purpose of driving an application.
 In order to be able to create a `Tendril` application, two additional pieces are required.